-Prior Learning Assessment (PLA) gives students the opportunity to demonstrate learning done outside of the college classroom to potentially earn college credit hours toward their degree goals.
-Learning must be assessed by designated faculty and evaluators in accordance with established Sinclair policies, equivalencies and course outcomes.
-All interested students are encouraged to contact a PLA Advisor in the Academic Advising Center to determine if PLA is an option they can utilize in pursuit of their academic goals.You can get course credit for prior learning in two different ways: 1) Credit by Exam 2) Credit for What You Know.
+Prior Learning Assessment (PLA) gives students the opportunity to demonstrate learning done outside of the college classroom to potentially earn college credit.
+Evaluation of all PLA options is done by content experts and department chairs in accordance with established Sinclair policies, equivalencies, and course outcomes.
+All interested students are encouraged to contact their Academic Advisor in the Academic Advising Center to determine which PLA option can help them complete their academic goals.
+PLA options are broken in two categories: credit by exam and evaluation of a credential, transcripts, or portfolio.

 The College Board's AP Program offers high school students the opportunity to earn college course credit by providing examinations in 34 introductory courses in 20 fields.
 To have AP scores reported to Sinclair Community College, use school code 1720.
 For AP exams taken previously, contact the College Board at 888-225-5427 or via the College Board website to request that an official score report be sent to Sinclair.
 Students with an AP exam score of 3 or above will be awarded the aligned course(s) and credits for the AP exam(s) successfully completed.